 - same for the windows and keep them clear of objects and furniture

 - just like the doors make sure that all windows open easily avoiding any forcing and losing balance

-- don’t have lots of cable laying around on the floor and sticking out, especially where your parents are walking
+- don’t have lots of cable lying around on the floor and sticking out, especially where your parents are walking

 - make sure that there is a clear path without obstacles through each room

-- floors should be non-slip and have carpet wherever possible to avoids slips, and to cushions a fall
+- floors should be non-slip and have carpet wherever possible to avoids slips, and to cushion a fall

 - check that the switches and sockets throughout the house are at the right height for your loved one, to avoid accidents from over reaching ?

 - check the conditions of the sockets and switches